MaximeKjaer/tf-dotty/docs/reshape.md

 ### First attempt: with match types and `S`

-Dotty has support for `scala.compiletime.S`, a type which represents the successor of a natural singleton integer type.
-Additionally, match types provide support for transforming a type into another; it's even possible to define recursive transformations.
-These two features make it possible to define some arithmetic operations:
+With match type and `scala.compiletime.S`, it is possible to define some arithmetic operations in Dotty's type system:

 ```scala
 import scala.annotation.infix